Who’s Running for Hoboken Mayor in 2025?

 On Friday, January 10th, Hoboken Mayor Ravi Bhalla announced that he is not running for re-election in 2025.
 Mayor Bhalla was first elected in 2017 and has served two terms as Hoboken’s mayor.
-His decision not to seek re-election ensures an interesting mayoral race in 2025, with several city officials already expected to run.
-As announcements are made, we’ll be keeping track of all the prospective candidates in this article.
+His decision not to seek re-election ensures an interesting mayoral race in 2025, with several current City officials already expected to run, plus some newcomers.
 Read on to see who’s running for Hoboken Mayor this November.

 Disclaimer: This list is for informational purposes only.
 The Hoboken Girl does not endorse any mayoral candidates.